matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 to indicate the event must be rejected because of spam and to give a rejection reason to forward to clients.

+If multiple modules implement this callback, the first callback returning either `True` or a `str` causes the event to be denied, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `False` then the event is allowed.

 ### `user_may_join_room`

 ```python